react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 :::warning

 In a typical React Native app, the `NavigationContainer` should be only used once in your app at the root.
-You shouldn't nest multiple `NavigationContainers` unless you have a specific use case for them.
+You shouldn't nest multiple `NavigationContainer`s unless you have a specific use case for them.

 :::